Parametric Equation Answer Checker

 Find a parametrization of the unit circle from the point

-Use [` t `] as the parameter for your answers.
+Use [`t`] as the parameter for your answers.

-for [__]{$multians} to [__]{$multians}.
+from [__]{$multians} to [__]{$multians}.

 END_PGML